tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 {% highlight text %}
     >>> output
-    [[19  0]
+    [[15  2]
-    [ 0 11]]
+    [ 13 0]]
 {% endhighlight %}

+Visually the above doesn't easily convey how is our classifier performing, but we mainly focus on the top right and bottom left (these are the errors or misclassifications).

-The confusion matrix tells us we got everything classified correctly (in terms of: Setosa, or Not Setosa).
+The confusion matrix tells us we a have total of 15 (13 + 2) misclassified data out of the 30 test points (in terms of: Versicolor, or Not Versicolor.
 A better way to visualize this can be accomplished with the code below:

 {% highlight python %}
 plt.imshow(cm, interpolation='nearest', cmap=plt.cm.Wistia)
 classNames = ['Negative','Positive']
-plt.title('Setosa or Not Setosa Confusion Matrix - Test Data') plt.ylabel('True label') plt.xlabel('Predicted label')
+plt.title('Versicolor or Not Versicolor Confusion Matrix - Test Data') plt.ylabel('True label') plt.xlabel('Predicted label')
 tick_marks = np.arange(len(classNames))